 - Take care not to wet the leaves when watering – rather make sure you water the soil directly, not the plant.

-- If possible, construct a temporary greenhouse over the plants with wooden battens and clear polythene sheeting, to keep watre and cold winds off the plants.
+- If possible, construct a temporary greenhouse over the plants with wooden battens and clear polythene sheeting, to keep water and cold winds off the plants.

 - Some gardeners have experienced success by spraying affected leaves with a mixture of 1 part skim or low-fat milk to 9 parts water (a 10% solution of milk, in other words).
-Others say that 1 tsp. (approx. 5 mL) of baking powder (sodium bicarbonate) dissolved in 1 quart (just under a liter) and sprayed on the leaves will knock it back.
-Although these may slow the powdery miildew, they will not kill it, but at least the plant may survive long enough to mature your crop.
+Others say that 1 tsp. (approx. 5 ml) of baking powder (sodium bicarbonate) dissolved in 1 quart (just under a litre) and sprayed on the leaves will knock it back.
+Although these may slow the powdery mildew, they will not kill it, but at least the plant may survive long enough to mature your crop.

 - Cut off badly affected leaves to encourage air flow and light to all parts of the plant.

 If you are lucky enough to have grown a mature crop of gem squash, then you can harvest seeds from the fruit before cooking and grow more next year.
 Reader Keith Meintjies has this advice: “To harvest the seeds: Leave the squash on the vine until the vines die back, or buy mature squash that are not all green but have a touch of yellow/orange colour on their skin.
 Halve the squash, and scoop out the seeds before cooking.
 Rinse the seeds to remove them from the squash strands.
 Dry the seeds on paper towel at room temperature for a week or so, then store them in a resealable plastic bag or old plastic 35mm film cannister.”

 The gem squash is high in fibre, low in calories and contains useful amounts of vitamin A and C, as well as iron, folate, potassium and niacin.
 It has a similar nutritional profile to spaghetti squash.